 - Indication: stage D AS with LVEF < 50% to determine the true anatomic severity of the stenosis

-- Indication: stage C1 AS and stage C2 AS to provoke possible exertional symptoms
+- Indication: stage C1 AS and stage C2 AS to assess physiological changes with exercise

 - Interpretation: Exertional findings indicate stage D AS.

-Diagnostic hemodynamic cardiac catheterization: an accurate diagnostic test for the evaluation of aortic valve area, cardiac output, and mean aortic pressure gradient.
+Diagnostic cardiac catheterization: an accurate diagnostic test for the evaluation of aortic valve area, cardiac output, and mean aortic pressure gradient (not routinely indicated)

 - Consider in symptomatic patients with inconclusive noninvasive testing or discrepancy between symptoms and noninvasive testing.